 Potato vodka is made from potatoes that have been mashed and then distilled.
 The advantage of potato vodka is that it doesn’t give off any strong alcoholic flavours, meaning that the taste of the spirit isn’t masked by other tastes.
 This type of vodka is often used in cocktails.

-Grain vodka is made from a variety of grains including wheat, rye, and barley.
+Grain vodka is one of the unique types of vodka made from a variety of grains including wheat, rye, and barley.
 As with potato vodka, grain vodkas are also distilled multiple times in order to remove any trace flavors from the alcohol.
 Grain vodkas are generally considered to be smoother than potato vodkas.

 Fruit vodkas are made using fruits such as apples, pears, cranberries, and rye and wheat.
 Each type has its own unique flavour profile that is determined by the type of grain used in production.
 Potato Vodka has a creamy, smooth texture with a subtle sweetness; Rye Vodka is earthier with a hint of spice; Wheat Vodka is light and clean.